The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 arrowprops=dict(arrowstyle='->', lw=2, color='gray'))

-# Learned Latents
+# Learned Latents (parallel path)

 edgecolor=latent_color, facecolor=latent_color, alpha=0.3)